planetmint/planetmint-driver-ts/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `js-bigchaindb-driver`_ for local development.
+Here's how to set up `planetmint-driver-ts`_ for local development.

-1. Fork the `js-bigchaindb-driver`_ repo on GitHub.
+1. Fork the `planetmint-driver-ts`_ repo on GitHub.
 2. Clone your fork locally and enter into the project::

-    $ git clone git@github.com:your_name_here/js-bigchaindb-driver.git
+    $ git clone git@github.com:your_name_here/planetmint-driver-ts.git
-    $ cd js-bigchaindb-driver/
+    $ cd planetmint-driver-ts/

 3. Create a branch for local development::